erikaduan/textbook_notes/building_raps_with_r/raps_part_1_6.md

 string or data frame).
 An example provided by the textbook is a function that converts warning into errors and stops code execution.

-Functions that return other functions are called function factories.
+Functions that return other functions are called **function factories**.

 ``` r
 # strict_sqrt() is a function that returns another function --------------------